DworkinLab/episodicSequenceData/Novalign_pipeline.md

 3) Change permissions and run novo_parallel_map.sh

-If needed based on the computer space available, change input parametes to run subsets on different days
+If needed based on the computer space available, change input parametes to run subsets on different days (one option above)

 Run on screen

-Screen can be named with -S (ex. screen -S Novo_parallelMapping) Can save all outputs of screen using script (ex. script LOGTITLE.log) and finish script with "exit"
+Screen can be named with -S (ex. screen -S IDENTIFIERTITLE)

+Can save all outputs of screen using script (ex. script LOGTITLE.log) and finish script with "exit"

 ```